Is Tashkent Worth Visiting?

 Now, if there’s one name you’re going to hear again and again during your time in Uzbekistan, it’s Amir Timur.

-Born in 1336, Timur was a Turco-Mongol conquerer, who successfully conquered the expansive Timurid Empure, which spanned Central Asia, Afghanistan and Iraq.
+Born in 1336, Timur was a Turco-Mongol conqueror, who successfully conquered the expansive Timurid Empire, which spanned Central Asia, Afghanistan and Iraq.
 Revered as one of the most talented and gifted leaders in history, Timur was also somewhat deadly – and known for his ruthless killing.

 Today, Timur’s name is still revered in Uzbekistan and you’ll find it attached to endless buildings and institutions throughout Tashkent, including the magnificent Amir Timur Square.